brisfknibis/ibis-trackers/README.md

 - 🧠 **[ManicQuinn](https://github.com/ManicQuinn/SlimeVR-Gremlin)** – inspiration and internal sizing
 - 🧱 **[Sorakage033](https://github.com/Sorakage033/SlimeVR-CheeseCake)** – case design inspiration
+- 🐶 **[Lexie](https://github.com/sctanf)** for their hard work on the firmware
+- 🐺 **[Lyall](https://github.com/LyallUlric/Stacked-SmolSlime) for being the GOAT for Stacked Smol Slimes
-- 🐦 Everyone in the community who tested, broke, fixed, and bought these trackers.
+- 🟣 Everyone in the community who tested, broke, fixed, and bought these trackers.
 ---

 ## 📜 License